Osmayda/Prediction-of-Product-Sales/README.md

 - Outlet_Type_Supermarket Type3

-    - As the number of outlet type supermarket type 3 increases the higher the sales predicted
+    - as the number of outlet type supermarket type 3 increases the higher the sales predicted

 ## For further information contact:
 For any additional questions, please contact osmaydanino@hotmail.com